mstrum/robinhood-python/README.md

   * Will download a shapshot of all fulfilled orders
   * TODO
     * Add in referral rewards
+    * Handle pending orders
 * generate_dividends.py
   * Will download a shapshot of all dividends past and future
 * generate_transfers.py
   * Download the history of bank transfers
 * generate_documents.py
   * Will download a shapshot of all documents including the PDFs
+* generate_rewards.py
+  * Will download a shapshot of the referral rewards you've gotten

 Generic lists:
 * generate_tag_list.py [10-most-popular|100-most-popular]